 Wiping excess dirt with a dry towel

 It’s easy to miss a spot or two when cleaning that shows up after your work is done.
 When this happens, don’t grab a dry towel and try to quickly rub out the dirt spot.
-Doing so simply grinds the dirt in, scratching the paint.
+Doing so simply grinds the dirt in, scratching the paint, warns On All Cylinders.

 Similarly, never use a dirty towel to clean your car.
-According to the Car Care website:
+According to the Car Care Hacks website:

 “When you drop your towel on the ground, it picks up all types of debris, including little rocks which will put a nice scratch in your car’s paint.
 So, once you drop the towel on the ground, that towel is done.”

 Washing the wheels and tires last

 It is natural to start washing your car at the top and work your way down.
 But washing the wheels and tires last is a mistake, because much of the gunk and grime you spray off will end up on the surface of the car that you just cleaned.

 The folks at Reliable Detailing in Virginia Beach, Virginia, urge you to clean your wheels and tires first, then turn to the rest of the car, working from the top down.